redstone-finance/redstone-oracles-monorepo/packages/starknet-connector/README.md

 ## 👨‍💻 Development and contributions

-The codebase consists of a wrapper written in typescript which is responsible for packing the data and cairo smart contracts that extract the information.
+The codebase consists of a wrapper written in TypeScript which is responsible for packing the data and cairo smart contracts that extract the information.
 We encourage anyone to build and test the code and we welcome any issues with suggestions and pull requests.